RIDE 24 – WELCOME TO NEW ZEALAND

 At [9.1], the 400m of faint track is now clearly defined.

 At [11.1] the short section of track becomes faint – continue SA to the main track.

 From [11.1] until the road take great care on the short downhills as there are many scoured deep holes which are difficult to see when riding down.
 These do occur on some other clay track sections.

-NEW CENTRAL HIGHLANDS WALK & RIDE CIRCUITS GUIDE NOW AVAILABLE
+CENTRAL HIGHLANDS WALK & RIDE CIRCUITS GUIDE AVAILABLE

 The new Central Victorian Highlands Walk and Ride Circuits guide is supported by full colour, large scale contour maps alongside detailed accompanying track notes, similar in style to our award-winning Goldfields Track guide.
 Featuring 20 walks and 10 bike rides within the Daylesford region, they explore new territory beyond the confines of the Goldfields and Lerderderg tracks.
 Each is short enough that you won’t need all day to complete a circuit.

 Click here to visit the GDTA’s online Shop to purchase the new circuits guide.